(Disclosure: Some of the links below may be affiliate links)

-This is a very important question and one that you should spend some time thinking about.
-There is no one-size-fits-all investment in my opinion.
-There are many kinds of investment that work.
-For some of them, you will need some knowledge and time to make it work.
-The three-fund portfolio is a very simple portfolio made of three funds that should work for most people.
+This is a critical question that you should spend some time thinking about.
+There is no one-size-fits-all investment, in my opinion.
+Many kinds of investments work.
+You will need some knowledge and time to make it work for some of them.
+The three-fund portfolio is a straightforward portfolio made of three funds that should work for most people.

-In this post, we are going to cover two things.
-How much bonds you should have and what is the Three-Fund Portfolio.
-Since there are also some direct variations of the three-fund portfolio, I am also going to cover them!
+This article covers two important things: your asset allocation and the Three-Fund Portfolio.
+Since there are also some direct variations of the three-fund portfolio, I also cover them!

 Allocation to bonds

 Before we go into details of the three-fund portfolio itself, there is something else we need to cover.
 We have covered bonds before.
 They are a safer investment than stocks, but they are not risk-free.
 And they have historically seen worse returns than stocks.
-People are using bonds in a portfolio to reduce its risk and its volatility.
+People use bonds in a portfolio to reduce risk and volatility.

 In the end, it is always up to you.
-If you have access to better bonds like U.S. bonds, you can consider adding some bonds to your portfolio.
-Do not make the same mistake I did and invest a very low amount to bonds.
+If you can access better bonds like U.S. bonds, you can consider adding some to your portfolio.
+Do not make the same mistake I did and invest a very low amount in bonds.
 Less than 10% invested in bonds is not worth it.
-Either you invest zero in bonds like I do or you invest at least 20%.
+Either you invest zero in bonds as I do, or you invest at least 20%.
 Remember the basic rule: keep it simple (and stupid!).

 The Three-Fund Portfolio